antoinech2/LOGIN-UE-Services-Mixte-Bonus/README.md

 - **booking**, manages users' viewing reservations
 - **user**, provides an API that can be used by the service's customers.

+In addition to previous TP, we improved the application with :

+- New endpoints to interact with users and bookings
+- Data migrated to SQL databases
+- A front-end interface in React to use the service

 In this TP, all internal services use REST to communicate, whereas the `user` service provides a REST API for the end-user.
 All APIs documentation can be found in OpenAPI YAML file in the root of each service, or in GraphQL/gRPC schemas.